DNA Evidence and it is Effect in Criminal System

 Introduction

-The source of the DNA collection from the body of the person are the blood of the person, the sperm, and the semen cells, tissues as well as the organs, the bones of the person and his teeth and any other body secretion or the epithelial cells present on the body of the person or his clothes(Lubaale, 2015).
-The one widely used technique by the scientists for the DNA profiling aimed for the use in the investigation is the STR, and it uses the polymerase chain reaction for its functioning (Lubaale, 2015).
-The PCR with the ability of production of millions of the copies is then used in the DNA analysis of the criminals (Lubaale, 2015).
-The copies that the PCR products then are subjected to the electrophoresis, with the output of electropherogram that is a computer spawned graph (Lubaale, 2015).
+The source of the DNA collection from the body of the person are the blood of the person, the sperm, and semen cells, tissues as well as the organs, the bones of the person and his teeth, and any other body secretion or the epithelial cells present on the body of the person or his clothes(Lubaale, 2015).
+The one widely used technique by scientists for DNA profiling aimed for use in the investigation is the STR, and it uses the polymerase chain reaction for its functioning (Lubaale, 2015).
+The PCR with the ability to produce of millions of copies is then used in the DNA analysis of the criminals (Lubaale, 2015).
+The copies that the PCR products then are subjected to electrophoresis, with the output of electropherogram that is a computer spawned graph (Lubaale, 2015).

-DNA traces from the crime scene got a transfer to the police forensic department and referred to the forensic laboratory after consent taken from the public prosecutor (Mapes, Kloosterman, & Poot, 2015).
+DNA traces from the crime scene got transferred to the police forensic department and referred to the forensic laboratory after consent was taken from the public prosecutor (Mapes, Kloosterman, & Poot, 2015).
 When they reached the lab, they get profiled under the strict protocol (Mapes et al., 2015).
-There are two types of criminal cases, and the processing of the DNA varies and depends on the types that which case is under exploration (Mapes et al., 2015).
-These are the SC-cases and HCV-cases (Mapes et al., 2015).
-Their handling not only require the different specialized SC officers but these are also processed differently concerning reaching to the labs (Mapes et al., 2015).
+There are two types of criminal cases, and the processing of the DNA varies and depends on the types that cases under exploration (Mapes et al., 2015).
+These are the SC cases and HCV cases (Mapes et al., 2015).
+Their handling not only requires different specialized SC officers but these are also processed differently concerning reaching the labs (Mapes et al., 2015).

-UK Forensic Science Service (FSS) used the first technique LT-DNA technique for the processing the DNA samples used for the crimes investigation (Lawless, 2013).
-There were many incremental adoptions with this technique by the scientists for its effective usage.
-It was using the probabilistic Bayesian system as it’s running mechanism, and this method was successfully used before the collapsing of a high-profile case in 2007, due to which there arose the doubts on its reliability.
+UK Forensic Science Service (FSS) used the first technique LT-DNA technique for processing the DNA samples used for the investigation of the crime (Lawless, 2013).
+There were many incremental adoptions of this technique by scientists for its effective usage.
+It was using the probabilistic Bayesian system as its running mechanism, and this method was successfully used before the collapse of a high-profile case in 2007, due to which there arose doubts about its reliability.

-In the above the researcher is highlighting the role of technology in DNA enhancement.
-However, like technology innovations and changes in technology subject to the changes in sciences as well.
+In the above, the researcher is highlighting the role of technology in DNA enhancement.
+However, like technology innovations and changes in technology are subject to changes in sciences as well.
 The study instated the argument of accuracy in the field of DNA by exploring the “Pathological science”.

-There is some useful guidance given by the Thompson et all that propose the suitable assistance to the defense experts so that they can use the DNA evidence effectively in the courts and interpret them efficiently (Lubaale, 2015).
-There is the need of the access given to the defense expert to the report of the DNA analysis (Lubaale, 2015).
-The report should have the detailed description of the tested samples, the type of the DNA testing being performed on that DNA sample as well as the indication of the common source that the sample had for the testing (Lubaale, 2015).
-This guidance is suggested to the defense expert so that he may thoroughly analyze the report and interpret it effectively in the court as evidence in the criminal cases.
+There is some useful guidance given by Thompson et all that proposes suitable assistance to the defense experts so that they can use the DNA evidence effectively in the courts and interpret them efficiently (Lubaale, 2015).
+There is a need for access given to the defense expert to the report of the DNA analysis (Lubaale, 2015).
+The report should have a detailed description of the tested samples, the type of DNA testing being performed on that DNA sample as well as the indication of the common source that the sample had for the testing (Lubaale, 2015).
+This guidance is suggested to the defense expert so that he may thoroughly analyze the report and interpret it effectively in court as evidence in criminal cases.

 The O.J.
 Simpson case

-Los Angeles police detective must know if he soon found a knife, which appears to be on property O.J.
-Simpson in the late 1990s contains the DNA of the football star or two people accused of murder.
+Los Angeles police detective must know if he soon found a knife, which appears to be on the property of O.J.
+Simpson in the late 1990s containing the DNA of the football star or two people accused of murder.
 While the LAPD spends a lot of forensic evidence on the knife, police sources said DNA testing is likely to be a key issue for researchers (Winton, 2016).

 Simpson was tried for murder, but the jury found him innocent.